tanyasinha7117-cyber/The-Local-Bazar/README.md

 # Welcome to My New project

 ## Important Notice (Installing)

 Downloading the Zip of the website is not recommended as it corrupts the video files, instead use the git clone command as shown down below

+## Requirements

+1. Downlond Git from :- https://git-scm.com/ (If git is not installed in your pc the GitHub file wouldn't be cloned)

+2. Downlaod Node.js :- https://nodejs.org/en/download (If Node.js is not installed in your pc the npm command line won't work)

 ## How can I edit this code?